fbpx

 The only thing to consider would be if you are in sufficiently good enough condition to complete some of the functional exercises.
 Having the strength required to move the sleds (both push and pull), enough grip strength for the farmers carries (though you can put the weight down as often as you want) and the ability to complete the walking lunges (where you can’t put the sandbag on the floor without a penalty) may be where most difficulty is experienced.
 Out of all of those, I suspect it is the sled which catches most people out.
 Again, you can take it as slowly as you like but you do, ultimately, need enough strength to be able to move it (which most people do have).

-For those under the age of 16, HYROX have also announced “HYROX Youngstars” – a competition for children aged 8-15.
-This will make its debut at HYROX London in May 2024.
+For those under the age of 16, HYROX also launched, at HYROX London in May 2024, “HYROX Youngstars” – a competition for children aged 8-15.

 Weights and Distances by Division